Harrison County Indiana: Caves, Canoes, History and Wine

 The Kintner House Bed & Breakfast is actually right in the center of Corydon.
 It is everything an old-fashioned B&B is supposed to be, complete with the four poster beds, stand-alone bathtubs, and fireplaces in the rooms.
 There are 15 rooms in this two-story building that has antique furnishings, yet modern amenities like central air conditioning and cable television.

 Innkeeper Dee Windell and her staff keep the place worthy of its placement on the National Register of Historical Places and it deserves that place.

-During my visit at Kintner House, I enjoyed the morning breakfast casseroles (ham and cheese is always the main theme) and unique breads (zucchini and banana are just the start) with a group of travelers from as far as California and as close as the next county.
+During my visit at Kintner House, I enjoyed the morning breakfast casseroles (ham and cheese are always the main theme) and unique loaves of bread (zucchini and banana are just the start) with a group of travelers from as far as California and as close as the next county.
 While we all had different reasons for being there, we were definitely in agreement that we couldn’t get enough of the lemonade and warm cookies that seemed to always be baking regardless of the time of day.

 Main St. Corydon

 Just across the street from Kintner House, is main street Corydon, which spans over decades of time and the cultures of two U.S. regions.
 Within a square mile one can walk through the state’s first capitol as if it was still the 1800s, checking out such historical sites as the only spot in Indiana to see Civil War action (1863), at the Battle of Corydon Memorial Park.